-The following regulators are the anti-money laundering/
+The following regulators are the anti-money laundering/combatting the financing of terrorism (AML/CFT) regulatory authorities for the purposes of the Act:

-- The State Bank of Pakistan (SBP) for any reporting entity licensed or regulated under any law administered by the SBP. - (ii) The Securities and Exchange Commission of Pakistan (SECP) for any reporting entity licensed or regulated by the SECP under any law administered by the SECP. - (iii) The Federal Board of Revenue (FBR) for real estate agents, jewellers, dealers in precious metals and precious stones, accountants who are not members of the Institute of Chartered Accountants of Pakistan (ICAP), and the Institute of Cost and Management Accountants of Pakistan (ICMAP). - (iv) National Savings (AML and CFT) Supervisory Board for national savings schemes. - (v) Pakistan Post (AML and CFT) Supervisory Board for Pakistan Post.
+- The State Bank of Pakistan (SBP) for any reporting entity licensed or regulated under any law administered by the SBP. - (ii) The Securities and Exchange Commission of Pakistan (SECP) for any reporting entity licensed or regulated by the SECP under any law administered by the SECP. - (iii) The Federal Board of Revenue (FBR) for real estate agents, jewellers, dealers in precious metals and precious stones, accountants who are not members of the Institute of Chartered Accountants of Pakistan (ICAP), and the Institute of Cost and Management Accountants of Pakistan (ICMAP). - (iv) National Savings (AML and CFT) Supervisory Board for national savings schemes. - (v) Pakistan Post (AML and CFT) Supervisory Board for Pakistan postal services.